Coffee-0xFF/MCBE_Android_Patcher/README.md

 Tested on Minecraft Bedrock Edition 1.20.62, 1.20.61, and 1.20.72, may not work in future versions

-You need the [oficial version](https://play.google.com/store/apps/details?id=com.mojang.minecraftpe) to use this script
+You need the [official android version](https://play.google.com/store/apps/details?id=com.mojang.minecraftpe) to use this script

 Patches: